Skip to content

 A Patient Success Story

-For various types of facial pain relief, Dr. Iwona sometimes administers Sphenopalatine Ganglion Blocks (SGB).
-She has some patients who come in with tinnitus who are referred to her by ENT specialists.
+Dr. Iwona sometimes administers Sphenopalatine Ganglion Blocks (SGB) for various types of facial pain relief.
+Some patients come in with tinnitus and are referred to her by ENT specialists.
 “One of my patients comes in every 3-4 months for injections for the specific muscle inside the mandible.
-When I give her Lidocaine or BOTOX injections the ringing in the ear disappears.”
+When I give her Lidocaine or BOTOX injections, the ringing in the ear disappears.”
 Dr. Iwona also can treat trigeminal neuralgia with BOTOX injections.

-If you’ve been putting up with facial pain, we encourage you to contact our Barrington practice today.
+If you’ve been struggling with facial pain or TMD, we encourage you to contact our Barrington practice today.
 Dr. Iwona can provide a diagnosis and treat the problem using various options.

 CONTACT US »